I don't sing because I am happy, I am happy because I sing - William James

 Music plays an important role in the lives of children at Redlands.

 We believe that the benefits of children accessing a broad range of musical experiences and activities is vital to their all-round educational development.
 Music helps to develop numeracy, languages, memorisation techniques, physical co-ordination, and an understanding of the wider world and other cultures.
-It also allows students to become creative thinkers, build their confidence, and develop a sense of communal pride.
+It also allows children to become creative thinkers, build their confidence, and develop a sense of communal pride.

 Musical opportunities here at Redlands are wide and varied and include: